Knowledge Base

 The Site Structure

 The Site Structure keeps your site organized.
-You’re not just limited to just a single site in TERMINALFOUR; you can manage multiple sites from the Site Structure.
+You’re not just limited to just a single site in Terminalfour; you can manage multiple sites from the Site Structure.
 This lets you easily move or duplicate content from one site to another.
-The Site Structure contains folders called Sections and like folders on your PC, you can put Sections inside other Sections (in TERMINALFOUR, we call Sections that have Subsections, Branches).
+The Site Structure contains folders called Sections and like folders on your PC, you can put Sections inside other Sections (in Terminalfour, we call Sections that have Subsections, Branches).

 If your Site Structure is empty, you’ll see the Root Section.
 You’ll be adding the Branch that makes up your site below this Root Section.
 To do this, select the Action Menu to the right and select Create Section: